AmnesicOblex/deck-of-fate/README.md

 You can use **The Deck** as a spellcasting focus as long as you have one hand free to interact with **The Deck**.

+## Discarding Cards

+Almost any time you discard a card from **The Deck**, it will be removed from your draw pile until your next long rest.

 ## Fate Die

 Some effects of **The Deck** will require you to roll a **Fate Die**.
 This starts off as a d4, but it will grow over time.